 George de Feure – Les Modes Cover, 1919

 George de Feure was also influenced by Japanese art.
-His two elegant women’s design for the cover of the Les Modes, Christmas issue in 1919, clearly shows Japanese influence with the Ukiyo-e woodblock prints and Japanese motifs and art.
+His two elegant women’s designs for the cover of the Les Modes Christmas issue in 1919 clearly show Japanese influence with the Ukiyo-e woodblock prints and Japanese motifs and art.

 George de Fuere adopted the love of Japanese art while working for Siegfried Bing.
 He carried the influence of the Japanese woodblock prints and his love of Japanese art for most of his art.
 This cover for Les Modes clearly shows his passion and influence with Japanese Ukiyo-e woodblock prints.